 Regulates national qualifications for local and international comparability, ensuring that an institution’s qualification is recognized at both levels.
 With our qualifications registered and recognized by ZAQA, we can ensure that a diploma from Northrise exists as the proper credential for our graduates to compete in both the national and international job markets.

 The Zambia Institute of Chartered Accountants (ZICA)

 A membership body that regulates the Zambian accountancy profession.
 NU Bachelor of Fine Arts graduates must be members of ZICA in order for their accountancy qualification to hold Zambian recognition.

 The Association of Chartered Certified Accountants (ACCA)

-is a thriving global community of 227,000 members based in 176 countries, upholding the highest professional and ethical values in accountancy.
+A thriving global community of 227,000 members based in 176 countries, upholding the highest professional and ethical values in accountancy.
 The NU Bachelor of Finance and Accounting exists as an ACCA exemption accredited program, which enables graduates to take advantage of certain exemptions when they endeavor to pursue this professional qualification.

 Epiroc Zambia is in a vibrant Corporate Partnership with Northrise.
 We have partnered with Epiroc Zambia to train its staff in a customer-centric leadership and management program.